fdifrison/java-persistence/doc/Java_Persistence_Theory.md

 * To reattach a detached entity there is also the `update` method in addition to the JPA `merge`; this will change the entity state to `Managed` and schedule an UPDATE statement for the next flush operation

+#### JPA merge vs Hibernate update

+There is a slight difference in the behavior of JPA `merge` and Hibernate `update` methods, particularly important when using batching.
+Both are used to reattach a detached entity to the persistence context and to eventually propagate the UPDATE statement; however, JPA `merge` executes a SELECT statement for each entity that we need to reattach while Hibernate `update` is more efficient since it simply reattach the detached entity without the need of N SELECT statements.

 ## Dirty checking

 Dirty checking is the process of detecting entity modification happened in the persistence context; it facilitates